 *Since 2006, the Washington State has devoted more than $8 million dollars to help with the renovation and revitalization of Downtown Yakima.
 The funding has helped repair and widen sidewalks to encourage outside dining, added street lights and improve walking areas and curb appeal with trees, decorative lighting, planters and hanging baskets.

-by 2010, business and property owners have invested nearly $50 million for additional renovations to downtown Yakima.
+In response, by 2010, business and property owners have invested nearly $50 million for additional renovations to downtown Yakima.
 New businesses, such as the Hilton Garden Inn, Ummelina's world class spa, Stems Gift Shop, 2nd Street Grill, SportsCenter, The Seasons Performance Hall, Garden Dance,The Little Soapmaker, Kana Winery, Gilbert Cellars, The Lofts condo style living, Tony's Steak House, new Holiday Inn have moved into downtown.
 Art installations now exist on 2nd Street, Front Street Historic District and at the new 2nd Street performance park.
-Buildings are being renovated for new businesses to come, occupy and add to the community by those who have caught site of this vision.
-Like A.E.
-Larson, who built when times were very tough, these business professionals, and community members have “an earnest desire to do something in a substantial and a serviceable way for Yakima and it’s people."

 In 1931 A. E. Larson’s building met his goals and dreams and instantly became a landmark in the city of Yakima.